karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 **If you are a .NET veteran, this post is probably not intended for you**.

-I'm well aware that there are a ton of great articles (and probably better than this one) on the Internet, explaining exactly how you should properly use HttpClient with .NET.
+I'm well aware that there are a ton of great articles (and probably better than this one) on the Internet, explaining exactly how you should properly use ``HttpClient`` with .NET.
 However, the truth is, even with so many resources available, I still come across many cases where its usage is incorrect.

-Therefore, I have decided to write a quick post about the different scenarios available nowadays for using HttpClient.
+Therefore, I have decided to write a quick post about the most common ways to use ``HttpClient`` nowadays.

-I don't intend to provide a theoretical explanation of how HttpClient works internally, as there are other posts on the Internet that have done a much better job than I could.
-Instead, my goal is to create **a practical post that highlights various scenarios where HttpClient is utilized and discuss the reasons behind its appropriate or inappropriate usage.**
+I don't intend to provide a theoretical explanation of how ``HttpClient`` works internally, as there are other posts on the Internet that have done a much better job than I could.
+Instead, my goal is to make **a post that highlights various common scenarios where HttpClient is utilized and discuss the reasons behind its appropriate or inappropriate usage.**

 # **netstat command**

-The ``netstat`` command is a networking tool that allows us to investigate active network connections on a system and in this post I will extensively use it to monitor HttpClient connections.
+The ``netstat`` command is a networking tool that allows us to investigate active network connections on a system, and in this post I will make extensive use of it to monitor ``HttpClient`` connections.

 ``HttpClient`` is used to make HTTP requests to web servers and APIs, and it relies on underlying network connections to perform these tasks.
 By leveraging the ``netstat`` command, we can gain insights into the active connections created by ``HttpClient``, helping us identify potential issues.

-To investigate the active connections that HttpClient creates using ``netstat``, you can open a command prompt or terminal and enter ``netstat -ano`` (the '-a' flag shows all connections, the '-n' flag displays IP addresses and port numbers, and the '-o' flag displays the associated process ID (PID) ).
+To investigate the active TCP connections that ``HttpClient`` creates using ``netstat``, you can open a command prompt or terminal and enter ``netstat -ano`` (the '-a' flag shows all connections, the '-n' flag displays IP addresses and port numbers, and the '-o' flag displays the associated process ID (PID) ).
 The output will provide a list of all active connections, along with their status, local and remote IP addresses, and associated PID process.

 ![httpclient-scenarios-netstat-output](/img/httpclient-scenarios-netstat-output.png)

 Monitoring HttpClient connections using ``netstat`` can help you identify if your application is properly closing connections after use or if there are lingering connections that may lead to resource leaks.
 It can also reveal if there are connection failures, such as connections in a ``TIME_WAIT`` state, which might indicate issues with connection pooling or DNS resolution.

-The next list show the ``netstat`` states and their meanings:
+The next list shows the ``netstat`` states and their meanings:

 - ``ESTABLISHED``: This state indicates that a connection is active and data is being exchanged between the local and remote systems.
 It signifies a successful connection between the client and server.
 - ``TIME_WAIT``: After the connection is closed, it enters the ``TIME_WAIT`` state.
 This state ensures that any delayed packets from the previous connection are handled properly.
 It typically lasts for a few minutes before the connection is fully closed.